By Mike Wilson

 ALL-LEAGUE PLAYERS DEPARTED

-OT/DL TJ Price, first team on offense and defense, defensive player of the year
+QB Jayce Knapp, first team and offensive player of the year

 PLAYERS TO WATCH